UCLeuvenLimburg/advanced-programming-topics/functional-programming/encapsulation.md

 and that the user could be maliciously attempting to subvert the system's integrity.

-The above examples should convince you (at least a little bit) that immutable strings do simplify your life: you do not need to make sure you copy them everywhere at the right times, lest you want hard to track bugs to pop up.
-Also note that immutable strings actually lead to more efficient code, since instead of having to copy them out of safety concerns, it is safe to reuse them.
+The above examples should convince you (at least a little bit) that immutable strings can simplify your life:

+* You do not need to make sure you copy them everywhere at the right times, lest you want hard to track bugs to pop up.
+* In this example, immutable strings lead to more efficient code, since instead of having to copy them out of safety concerns, it is safe to reuse them.
+* The straightforward/naive implementation in an imperative setting is dangerous, whereas the functional approach does not require extra thought to be safe.